MicrosoftDocs/azure-dev-docs/articles/java/ee/weblogic-server-azure-virtual-machine.md

 1. Under **SSH public key source**, select **Use existing public key**.
 1. Fill in **SSH public key** with your public key value.

-Now, you have finished configurating VM authentication, you can continue with the other aspects of the WLS deployment.
+You've finished configurating VM authentication.
+Continue with the other aspects of the WLS deployment.

 1. Leave the default value for **Username for WebLogic Administrator**.
-1. Fill in `wlsAksCluster2022` for the **Password for WebLogic Administrator**.
+1. Fill in `wlsVmCluster2022` for the **Password for WebLogic Administrator**.
 Use the same value for the confirmation.
 1. Select **Review + create**.
 Ensure the green **Validation Passed** message appears at the top.
 If not, fix any validation problems and select **Review + create** again.
 1. Select **Create**.
 1. Track the progress of the deployment in the **Deployment is in progress** page.